jakim929/cs161-project/psets/pset3vfs.md

 There are no locks implemented at the vnode abstraction level either, although the child implementations of vnodes may contain a lock.
 For instance, pipe_vnode contains a struct pipe, which contains a lock inside.

 vfs_write() and vfs_read() may block, but only if the underlying vnode implementation blocks.
 For instance, pipe_vnode blocks when there is nothing to read yet.
 However, the file object doesn't know the underlying implementation of the vnodes, so it doesn't know if it blocks or not.

+vfs_write() and vfs_read() updates the offset_ at the file abstraction layer, then passes the current offset when calling the underlying vnode's read and write functions

 Right now there is no multithreading for a single process, but if there were, we need to make sure that there are no race conditions when accessing a file inside the fd_table_.
 For instance, if two threads in a single process accesses the fd_table_[4] simultaneously, and thread 1 tries to close while thread 2 tries to write, the behavior is undefined.
 We need to add a lock to each of the file descriptors inside fd_table_ per process, that is locked while one thread is trying to use a file descriptor. ie) we can add `spinlock fd_locks_[N_FILE_DESCRIPTORS]` to the table.